IT Security: Clarifying Terminology

 IT Security and Cybersecurity – What’s the Difference?

-by Cynthia Cavendish-Carey, Senior Strategist, C4CS
+by Cynthia Cavendish-Carey, Vice President, C4CS

 Technology pervades many aspects of our lives in today’s connected world.
 It truly is a global village when it comes to the internet and The Digital Age.
 We must all be on our guard to avoid attempted or realized disruptions from increasing and evolving threats to this virtual world we now live in – personally and professionally.